fygar256/Asterisks/README.md

 # Asterisks
-A retro game runs on Commodore CBM-3032 and PET about 40 years ago issued from 'cursor' software coterie.
+A retro game ran on Commodore CBM-3032 and PET about 40 years ago issued from 'cursor' software coterie.
 This is a rewrite of that.
 I forgot the name of game, so named it 'Asterisks'